r3recube/re3_challenge_restart_serverless_sqs/README.md

 4) Set up a DynamoDB table that can store the content of processed messages
 5) Create an AWS Lambda function to process messages from SQS and save data to the DynamoDB table.
 4) Include error handling and logging in the Lambda function.
+5) Create a CloudWatch dashboard to monitor Lambda executions and SQS message processing.

 #### Examples of JSON Messages
 ```